 WARNING: Contains denunciation of a fellow author on this site.
 Just puttin' that out there.

-Improved and re-posted because the admins on this site are bloody idiots and they deleted the first draft.
+Improved and re-posted because the admins on this site deleted the first draft.

 Ichabod opened the front door at the sound of a knock.
 Standing on the porch was a chubby woman with spectacles and straight, dull brown hair that went to her shoulders.
 She stared coldly at Ichabod, who seemed to light up when he saw her.